If you’re shopping for a really nice headset, chances are you’ve narrowed your choices down to the Lightspeed Zulu 3 headset or the Bose A20 headset.

 A unique feature of the Bluetooth-enabled Lightspeed headsets is their proprietary FlightLink app for Apple or Android devices.
 So if you fly with an iPad, you’ll definitely want to check this app out before making your headset decision.

-The app combines two unique features that are great for every pilot, from student to professional.
 The first component is a full-time flight recorder.
 You can playback intercom and radio transmissions from your entire flight.
 You’ll never need to ask to repeat a clearance again, and students will love the ability to replay what they learned during the flight.

 The app also provides a scratchpad for jotting down clearances and notes.